BaguetteBoiTuna/NTPU/2025-02-18-generative-ai-innovative-applications.md

 This course introduces the fundamental concepts, research issues, and hands-on practices of Generative AI innovative Applications.

+All content can be found on NTPU's e-learning platform.

 ## outline

 1. Introduction to Generative AI Innovative Applications